ts-kontakt/xlreport/README.md

 </p>

 You can also easily set the width of the columns.
-In practice, it turned out that the easiest way is to just add spaces to the headers than entering nubmers.
+In practice, it turned out that the easiest way is to just add spaces to the headers than entering width nubmers.

 ```python
 header = ["Normal column    ", "Description - longer column          "]